sc-mitton/Ledget/README.md

 active: Good standing

-incomplete: Successfull payment needs to be made within 23 hours
+incomplete: Successfull payment needs to be made within 23 hours to activate subscription

 incomplete_expired: Initial payment failed and no payment was made within 23 hours

 past_due: Payment of last finalized invoice failed or wasn't attempted.
 Service is revoked until payment is made.

-canceled: A customer's subscription has been canceled.
-This is used for when a customer wants to take a break.
+paused: Subscription is paused

-They can come back later.
-If they are completely canceling their account, then the whole customer is deleted.
+canceled: terminal state

 Unused:
-UNPAID is unused because it is just a status that can be triggered after unpaid PAUSED is not used because we don't support it, we use canceling instead
+UNPAID is unused because it is just a status that can be triggered after past_due

 ## Plaid